JustinLove/ohol-map/notes.md

 ## bugs
 - ?? too man calls to location or history api in a short time - time scrolling while object seach is open - cannot reproduce
 - ?? when objects search is open and location selected, cannot pan - cannot reproduce
+- monument icon may not be available at marker creation time in updateMonumentLayer

 ## server work
 - lifelog cache on web data